pleonova/pleonova.github.io/_posts/2018-08-03-visualization-tableau.md

 title: "Introduction to Data Analysis and Visual Design with Tableau"
 date: 2018-08-03
 tags: [Visualizations, Tableau, Talks, Tutorials]
-excerpt: "A presentation I gave about creating visualizaions in Tableau."
+excerpt: "A presentation I gave about creating visualizaions and dashboards in Tableau."
 mathjax: true
 comments: true
 ---
-## Summary
+## Intro

-Back in 2017, I was invited to give a talk at Product School at their San Francisco office about data analysis and visualization in Tableau in front of an audience of 100+ professionals.
-Since then I have given a variation of this talk at their other location in Santa Clara and at San Jose State University to a class of Business School students.
+Back in 2017, I was invited to give a talk at Product School at their San Francisco office about data analysis and visualization in Tableau.
+Since then I have given a variation of this talk at their other location in Santa Clara and was invited to give the talk at San Jose State University to a class of Business School students.

-The original talk was taped and has been watched 1.5K times on Facebook, you can find the link [here](https://www.facebook.com/productschool/videos/1899646390253735/) or watch it below.
+If you would like to watch the talk, you can either watch in on Facebook [here](https://www.facebook.com/productschool/videos/1899646390253735/) or watch it below.
+If you would like to review the slides, with the animated instructional GIFs, I've attached them below as well.
+The two dashboard views can be found on my public tableau page [here](https://public.tableau.com/profile/paula).

 <iframe width="640" height="360" src="https://www.youtube.com/embed/JZ1rGCAcQC0?controls=0&showinfo=0" frameborder="0" allowfullscreen></iframe>
 <br />
-Furthermore, the dashboards that I designed and built for the talks have been viewed nearly 2K times.

 ## Process
 1. Data Collection